guofei9987/blind_watermark/README.md

 See it [here](/examples/example_bit.py)

-As demo, we embed 6 bytes data:
+As demo, we embed 6 bits of data:
 ```python
 wm = [True, False, True, True, True, False]
 ```